ndinanii/salesforce-streamverse-ai-service/README.md

 ---

-## 4. Engineering Philosophy: The Colt Protocol
+## 4. Engineering Philosophy:

-This project follows **The Colt Protocol** methodology, a systematic 6-stage approach to Salesforce development:
+This project follows a systematic 6-stage approach to Salesforce development:

 ### The 6-Stage Pipeline